Roundtable Events

 Public Event

-Moderated by ARCS Roundtable member Gaston Chillier.
+Moderated by Gastón Chillier, ARCS Roundtable Advisory Committee member.

 • African Philanthropy Traditions and their Comparative Relevance